Create the following diagram to simulate and test your CDL document in a host VI.

 |Compare the results of the data processed by the CDL document to the results you expect to determine if logic or other code in the CDL document needs to change.|

-Search LabVIEW for the following installed lessons: Programming with Clock-Driven Logic.
+Search within the programming environment to access the following lesson: Programming with Clock-Driven Logic.